 In this quick reference guide, we reviewed the benefits why many organizations are choosing to virtualize their server environment.
 We also explored the feasibility of virtualizing an ExtraFax server implementation using FoIP to achieve complete 100% server virtualization.
-Using the ExtraFax Port Server to achieve virtualization of ExtraFax using a fax board in order to attain maximum ROI for the initial fax board investment was also reviewed.
+Using the ExtraFax Remote Port server to achieve virtualization of ExtraFax using a fax board in order to attain maximum ROI for the initial fax board investment was also reviewed.
+With the growing popularity of SMS-Text Messaging, we also looked at using ExtraFax's SMS-Text Messaging services as well in a virtualized server environment.